Markov Chain Aggregation for Simple Agent-Based Models on Symmetric Networks: The Voter Model: Examples

-Consider as a first example the complete graph ($K_N$) which has been discussed previously by several authors, including \cite{Slanina2003,Banisch2011}.
-The automorphism group of $K_N$ is the symmetric group ($Aut(K_N) = \SG_N$), that is, the group of all permutations of $N$ agents.
-Therefore, for any two configurations $x,x'$ with equal $b$ there is a $\sigma \in \SG_N$ such that $x = \sigma(x')$.
+We have shown in previous work \cite{Banisch2012son} that the aggregation illustrated in Fig. \ref{fig:3Hypercube} is lumpable only if the interaction probabilities are uniform.
+This corresponds to the VM implemented on the complete graph in which $\omega(i,j) = 1/N(N-1)$ (or $1/N^2$ if self--choice is allowed).
+It is, of course, well--known that the macro model obtained in terms of $b$ fully describes the evolution of the micro model on the complete graph, but not on other topologies (cf. e.g., \cite{Slanina2003}:3 or \cite{Castellano2009}:601).
+Nevertheless, our method sheds light on the (probabilistic) reason for this.
+Namely, the complete graph and respectively homogeneous mixing is the only topology for which the automorphism group is the group $\SG_N$ of all permutations of $N$ agents.
+In this case, for any two configurations $x,x'$ with equal $b$ there is a $\sigma \in \SG_N$ such that $x = \sigma(x')$.
 Hence, an equivalent aggregate value $b$ implies macroscopic equivalence.
-The fact that this is only true for complete graph, or respectively homogeneous mixing, underlines the theoretical importance of this topology.
+The fact that this is only true for complete graph and homogeneous mixing, underlines how restrictive these conditions are.

-The associated macro process on the partition $\X = (X_0,\ldots, X_b,\ldots X_N)$ is a simple birth--death random walk with $P(X_b \rightarrow X_{b\pm 1}) = \frac{b (N-b)}{N^2}$, $P(X_b \rightarrow X_{b}) = \frac{b^2 + (N-b)^2}{N^2}$.
-In \cite{Banisch2011} we have derived a closed--form expression for the fundamental matrix of that Markov chain for arbitrary $N$.
+The associated macro process on the partition $\X = (X_0,\ldots, X_b,\ldots X_N)$ is a simple birth--death random walk with $P(X_{b\pm 1}|X_b) = \frac{b (N-b)}{N^2}$, $P(X_b|X_{b}) = \frac{b^2 + (N-b)^2}{N^2}$ also known as Moran process \cite{Moran1958}.
+In \cite{Banisch2012son} we have derived a closed--form expression for the fundamental matrix of that Markov chain for arbitrary $N$.
 Encoding the recurrence and hitting times of the system, this provides all the information to characterize the distribution of convergence times.
 For instance, for the VM starting in a state with $b$ black agents the mean time to reach consensus is given by